nevanscott/uxui0818/_homework/6-js-reading.md

 * Chapter 1: [Values, Types, and Operators](http://eloquentjavascript.net/01_values.html)
 * Chapter 2: [Program Structure](http://eloquentjavascript.net/02_program_structure.html)

 Don't worry if this doesn't all make total sense.
 The text is dense, so please focus more on familiarizing yourself with some of the concepts throughout.
-The work we do in class together will draw from the material covered especially in Chapter 2.
+The work we do in class together will draw from the material covered especially in Chapters 1 & 2.